 - Neurologist offices (get to know the office staff - they can be a great resource)

 - Primary care clinics

 - Hospitals

 - Senior centers

 - Local newspapers and TV stations

 - Office for the Aging (typically county-based)

 - Non-profits serving senior citizens

 - Community library or coffee shop

-- If you are located near a Center of Excellence or Comprehensive Care Center, reach out regarding promotion or to request a speaker (see Global Care Network listings in Appendix B)
+- If you are located near a Center of Excellence, reach out regarding promotion or to request a speaker (see Center of Excellence listing in Appendix B)

 What about social media?
 Social media can be helpful in raising awareness of your new group.
 Do you have a Facebook page, Twitter handle or Instagram account?
 Social media can be especially helpful for reaching younger people with Parkinson's and their care partners - even adult or adolescent children of people with Parkinson's.

 Managing a social media page could be a great volunteer role for a group member.